armbrustlab/marferret/README.md

 ## Part 3: Case Study scripts

-The Case Use studies here are practical examples how MarFERReT can be used by itself or in conjunction with other protein sequence libraries to assign taxonomic identity to environmental sequences using the DIAMOND [fast read aligner], and then to assess the completeness of annotated environmental transcript bins.
+The Case Use studies here are practical examples how MarFERReT can be used by itself or in conjunction with other protein sequence libraries to assign taxonomic identity to environmental sequences using DIAMOND fast protein alignment, and then to assess the completeness of annotated environmental transcript bins.

 ## Part 4: Future MarFERReT releases